Martin Henderson: Early work

+Heath Ledger helped him financially during a period of numerous auditions without securing any role.
+Henderson first landed a voice over part in a Fanta commercial, speaking with an Australian accent.
 In 1999, he appeared in Kick, for which he was nominated for an AACTA Award for Best Actor in a Supporting Role in 2000.
 After more than a year unsuccessfully auditioning for film roles in Los Angeles, in 2001 he was cast in a supporting role in the John Woo-directed war film Windtalkers.

 In 2002, Henderson starred opposite Naomi Watts in the horror film The Ring.
 Following the box office success of the film, he was cast as Drew in Perfect Opposites, and subsequently as the lead character in the biker film Torque, released in early 2004.
 Later that year, he starred opposite Aishwarya Rai in the British romantic film Bride and Prejudice and appeared in Britney Spears' "Toxic" music video.
 In 2005, he appeared in the award-winning Little Fish starring Cate Blanchett.
 In 2006, Henderson received rave reviews in London's West End in a theatre production of Fool for Love with Juliette Lewis.

 He was set to star alongside Jordana Brewster in the television series adapted from the 2005 film Mr. & Mrs. Smith.
 However, the series was not picked up by any network.
 In 2006, he appeared in the movie Flyboys.
 He also appeared in a commercial for the 2008 Cadillac CTS, and the House episode "Painless".
-In 2010, Henderson was cast in Grey's Anatomy creator Shonda Rhimes' short-lived television series Off the Map.
+In 2010, Henderson was cast in Grey's Anatomy creator Shonda Rhimes' short-lived television series Off the Map as a New Zealand doctor.
 In 2014, he starred in the multi-platform Australian drama television series Secrets & Lies and in the SundanceTV drama series The Red Road.

 In 2015, Henderson appeared in Everest, with Jake Gyllenhaal.
-In June that year Deadline reported that he would join Grey's Anatomy starting in November, as a potential love interest for series lead Ellen Pompeo's Meredith Grey.
+In June that year, he joined the cast of Grey's Anatomy, as a potential love interest for series lead Ellen Pompeo's Meredith Grey, making his first appearance in November, as Dr. Nathan Riggs.
 The actor exited two years later, his final appearance in October 2017.
 Henderson told Deadline that his departure was a storytelling-based decision, adding, "This [was] my final year so I was expecting Nathan’s storyline to be wrapped up."
+In 2016, he starred in the film Miracles from Heaven opposite Jennifer Garner.

-Since 2019, Henderson has co-starred on the Netflix series Virgin River playing the role of Jack Sheridan, a former marine with PTSD.
-The series was renewed by Netflix for a fourth and fifth season in 2021.
+Since 2019, Henderson has co-starred on the Netflix series Virgin River alongside Alexandra Breckenridge, playing the role of Jack Sheridan, a former marine with PTSD.
+The seventh season commenced filming in spring of 2025.
 He was cast in A24 horror film X (2022) as Wayne Gilroy.